-What ‘Thinspo’ Can Do to Your Mental & Physical Health
+What ‘Thinspo’ Can Do to Your Mental and Physical Health

 Woman in therapy

-This content can be incredibly damaging to a person’s mental health, especially to their sense of self-worth, and may worsen their eating disorder symptoms.
+This content can be incredibly damaging to a person’s mental and physical health, glamorizing dangerous behaviors that can lead to serious problems that can include anxiety, depression, low self-worth, negative body image, and full-blown eating disorders.

 What is ‘Thinspo’?